Category Archives: Abortion

 3) Therefore, abortion isn’t murder nor necessarily morally wrong.

-I began to write a reply directly to the author, but because I’ve lately been swamped because of several life-changes (I’ve relocated from Florida to New York City) I haven’t had much free time to blog.
+I began to write a reply directly to the author, but because I’ve lately been swamped because of several life-changes (having relocated) I haven’t had much free time to blog.
 So I thought I’d use my reply as an entry.
 Here it is:

 Thank you very much for your reply.
 I also appreciate that you stated your disagreement in the form of an argument.
 My point of departure from your argument is on your second premise, “A fetus isn’t necessarily a person.”
 Here is why I respectfully disagree with your position.